KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yahweh-layer-mapping.md

 The centuries-long dispute between Christian apologists and Gnostic traditions is itself a structural case study in composite-figure conflation producing competing monovalent readings.

-Christians, committed to scriptural integrity as received, read the composite as univocally Sophic and dismissed the inverse attributions as misinterpretation.
-Gnostics, correctly perceiving the inverse attributions, read the composite as univocally Demiurgic and dismissed the centropic attributions as obscuring the authentic hidden Father.
-Both traditions correctly identified real material.
-Both erred in the same structural move: treating a composite figure as monovalent.
+Christians, committed to scriptural integrity as received, contemplate the Sophic attributions in the composite and conclude the figure is univocally Sophic.
+Gnostics, contemplating the Nyxean attributions equally present in the composite, conclude the figure is univocally Demiurgic and posit an authentic hidden Father beyond the counterfeit architect.
+Each tradition contemplates real material.
+Each errs in the same structural move: treating the contemplated portion as the whole and constructing a monovalent account from a partial reading.

-The Zenetist resolution preserves what both traditions perceived while correcting the monovalent error.
+The Zenetist resolution preserves what each tradition contemplates while correcting the monovalent error.
 The text is composite.
-The actual structural source is L₄ DL.
-The IL₄ IDL material is real in the text but belongs to redactor attribution, not to the structural source.
-The Gnostic correction of institutional Christianity was substantially correct as textual diagnosis; the Gnostic metaphysical conclusion (YHWH = Demiurge) was wrong in exactly the way canon now articulates: right about the text, wrong about the principle.
+What the Christian sees in the figure is Sophis.
+What the Gnostic sees in the figure is Nyxea.
+Both are present in the text; both are read accurately as far as they go.
+The actual structural source of the figure is L₄ DL — which is why the Nyxean attributions, however real in the text, do not constitute the figure's ground.
+Redactor imposition, not structural source.

 This case study generalizes.
 The same mechanism produces analogous disputes wherever composite figures accumulate conflicting attributions — Satan across Job and Revelation, Maya across Lila and Avidya, Krishna across Preserver and Guide, and others.
-Attributional analysis by layer resolves each case without requiring one interpretive tradition to be dismissed wholesale.
+Attributional analysis by layer resolves each case without requiring any interpretive tradition to be dismissed.
+Each tradition contemplates what it contemplates; the lattice parses what each tradition's contemplation apprehends.

 ## Conclusion